bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

      samtools view BAM_file | gawk '(and(4, $2))' > unmapped.sam

    Converting unmapped reads into BED with dummy chromosome and coordinates is a bit more involved (but not much).
 Visit our `user forum <http://bedops.uwencode.org/forum>`_ and ask for help on this, if needed.

-.. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
-If you do not want to sort converted output, use the ``--do-not-sort`` option.
-Run the script with the ``--help`` option for more details.

-.. tip:: If you are sorting data larger than system memory, use the ``--max-mem`` option to limit sort memory usage to a reasonable fraction of available memory, *e.g.*, ``--max-mem 2G`` or similar.
-See ``--help`` for more details.

 .. _bam2bed_downloads: